pafuhana1213/AdbCommandWidgetSample/README.en.md

 - free writing for adb command (adb)
 - free writing for shell command (adb shell)

-# 使用方法
+# How to use
-1. Plugins/AdbCommandEditorWidget を プロジェクトの Pluginsフォルダに移動
+1. Move Plugins/AdbCommandEditorWidget to Plugins of your projects
-1. エディタのPluginsからAdbCommandEditorWidgetを有効に
+1. Enable AdbCommandEditorWidget from Editors
-1. コンテンツブラウザのView OptionsのShow Plugin Contentを有効に
+1. Enable Show Plugin Content in Content Browser View Options
-1. /AdbCommandEditorWidget/AdbCommandWidgetSample を開く
+1. Open /AdbCommandEditorWidget/AdbCommandWidgetSample

-## 作者
+## Author
 [@pafuhana1213](https://twitter.com/pafuhana1213)

 ## License